trec-dd/trec-dd-simulation-harness/README.rst

    arithmetic average.
 It uses a graded relevance for computing stopping probabilities.

--  average\_err\_arithmetic\_binary calculates the expected reciprocal
-   rank for each subtopic, and then averages the scores accross subtopics using an arithmetic average.
-It uses binary relevance for computing stopping probabilities.
-Hence, this scorer ignores the 'rating' field in the runfile.

 -  average\_err\_harmonic calculates the expected reciprocal rank for each subtopic, and then averages the scores accross subtopics using an arithmetic average.
 It uses graded relevance for computing stopping probabilities.

--  average\_err\_harmonic\_binary average\_err\_harmonic calculates the
-   expected reciprocal rank for each subtopic, and then averages the scores accross subtopics using an arithmetic average.
-It uses binary relevance for computing stopping probabilities.
-Hence, this scorer ignores the 'rating' field in the runfile.